lukaszgryglicki/lukaszgryglicki/README.md

   - When speaking about non-developer hobbies:
     - I'm currently researching [deep ultraviolet photography](https://www.ultravioletphotography.com/content/index.php?/profile/368-lukaszgryglicki/).
     - I also enjoy other EM spectra photography - infrared/ultraviolet (UV: 200-400 nm, NIR: 0.7-1.2 um, thermal IR 7.5-14um).
+    - I'm currently using Leica-M system (Lecia M240, Sony A7CII full spectrum converted + adapter, Leica/Voigtlander lenses).
+I'm also using Fuji GFX system (two Fujifilm 50R cameras - one monochrome another full spectrum converted).
+    - In the past was using Nikon (stiull have Nikon Df and a few film bodies, D600 full spectrum and a lot of mostly ancient AI lenses).
+    - I also have Pentax 67 and some Carz Zeiss lenses for Hasselblad-V system (mostly ancient).
     - I'm a member of Mars Society.
     - I like lasers too (have 808nm IR 7W and 445nm 4W AC powered, dream about a portable CO2 > 20W).
-    - I like analog photography and also modern one - but it needs to be >= full frame (mostly using medium format (GFX, P67) recently plus playing with Leica-M Voigtländer lenses).
-    - Enjoying motorbikes and old cars (like BMW E38 V12, Audi A8 D2 V8 etc.).
+    - Enjoying motorbikes and old cars (had BMW E38 V12, have Audi A8 D2 V8).
     - Traveling North, especially above the Arctic Circle (Norway is my favorite, especially Spitsbergen), also Alaska, Canada, used to like Russia but no longer like it (I think it's clear why).
 - I think I should be a scientist, but doing something quite close to it.
 - 💬 Ask me about ...